 The business must show that:

-In some cases, employers must also provide Labour Market Testing (LMT) to prove that they attempted to hire Australians first.
+In most cases, employers must also undertake Labour Market Testing (LMT) to prove that they attempted to hire Australians first.

 3. The Business Must Be Financially Viable